DDP-GCN: Multi-Graph Convolutional Network for Spatiotemporal Traffic Forecasting: Graph Convolutional Networks for Traffic Forecasting

-As GCNs heavily depend on the Laplacian matrix of a graph, it is crucial to determine a proper edge weighting that reflects network geometry sufficiently well.
-For traffic forecasting, most studies define the connectivities as whether two nodes are directly adjacent, and the edge weights are set inversely proportional to the physical distance or the travel time between nodes in the network \cite{yu2017stgcn,wang2019,yu2019stunet}.
-Some of the recent studies have started to manipulate additional factors other than the distance in the road networks. \cite{li2017dcrnn,cui2018reachability} modified distance graph with additional relationships, such as flow direction and reachability.
-For the case of bike demand forecasting, \cite{chai2018bike,geng2019stmgcn,geng2019multi} considered three types of graph elements, such as transportation connectivity and functional similarity, and they implemented a multi-graph convolution as the sum of the individual operations.
-In this work, we define two types of non-Euclidean graph elements.
-Then, we suggest a partition filter to modify graph elements and perform the multi-graph convolution in several ways, in addition to how it was performed in previous studies.
+As GCNs heavily depend on the Laplacian matrix of a graph, it is crucial to determine a proper edge weighting that reflects the network geometry sufficiently well.
+For traffic forecasting problems, \cite{iyer2018urban,zhao2019t,zheng2019gman} define the road network as an undirected binary graph where each edge indicates if the two nodes are directly adjacent or not. \cite{yu2017stgcn,wang2019,yu2019stunet,pan2019urban} expand the road network graph as a weighted graph where each edge weight is determined to be inversely proportional to the physical distance or the travel time between the corresponding two nodes in the network.

+Some of the recent studies have started to reflect other factors additional to the distance information. \cite{li2017dcrnn,cui2018reachability} modified the distance graph with additional relationships such as inflow/outflow and reachability.
+For the case of bike demand forecasting, \cite{chai2018bike,geng2019stmgcn,geng2019multi} considered three types of graph elements including transportation connectivity and functional similarity, and implemented a multi-graph convolution as the sum of the individual operations.
+For traffic flow prediction, multi-graph convolution was considered in \cite{lv2020temporal} recently.
+In the paper, four types of graphs were applied to address semantic pair-wise correlations among possibly distant roads.
+In this work, we newly define two non-Euclidean graph elements and suggest a partition filter that can be used to modify each graph element.
+Then, we investigate possible designs of multi-graph convolution for incorporating the newly developed graph elements.